Understanding Pre-pectoral Implant Reconstruction

 Learn More about Pre-pectoral Implant Reconstruction

-If you are preparing for breast reconstruction surgery, or have undergone reconstruction and are unhappy with your sub-pectoral implants, learn more about a pre-pectoral implant reconstruction by scheduling a consultation with Dr. Oren Lerman today.
+If you are preparing for breast reconstruction surgery, or have undergone reconstruction and are unhappy with your results, learn more about a pre-pectoral implant reconstruction by scheduling a consultation with Dr. Oren Lerman today.
 You can also contact us by phone at (212) 434-6980.

 “The one thing that is most important when we're doing cosmetic surgery and aesthetic surgery of the face or the body is to make sure that the patient is happy afterwards...”
 Dr. Oren Lerman